AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 It's simple actually.
 Imagine placeholders as cards that you can use and these cards are given to you by [Starters](../starters/) or [Steps](../steps/)\
 For example, in [User Say Something](../starters/userText.md) page, you will find it saying that this Starter provides some placeholders, one of them is [`member`](../starters/userText.md#placeholders), and this placeholder refers to the User who triggered the start of the Sketch.
 BINGO!
-That's the one we want
+That's the one we want.
+Instead of a simple and standard response from the bot, the placeholder called member can actually specifically respond to the User!
+With placeholders, the possibilities are endless!
+You can make the bot do much more.

 So in the message content and any [Text](../inputs/text.md) input, you can use placeholder this way:
 ```